Independent Curator, Writer and Teacher, New York

 Visuals Editor, The New Yorker, 1996-2011

-Most recently she has been a judge in the eight-episodes Sky Arts ‘Master of Photography’, which aired May/June/July, 2018.
+Most recently she has been a judge in the eight-episodes Sky Arts ‘Master of Photography’, which aired May/June/July, 2018 and again in 2019.

-She teaches at SVA Graduate School for Photography and related Media.
+She teaches at SVA Graduate School for Photography and related Media and is a MFA Thesis Advisor.
 Her column Portfolio is published in Photograph magazine.
 She was a juror for the World Press Photography Awards and the Sony World Photography Awards, in addition to numerous national and international photography juries and she participates in numerous portfolio reviews.
 She is one of the original founders of The Photography Master Retreat which takes place every year in the south of France.
 She also advises many up-and-coming photographers and edits their work.

 Elisabeth Biondi joined The New Yorker in 1996, shortly after photography was introduced to the magazine.
 As Visuals Editor she helped shape the look of the publication by establishing a group of staff photographers, commissioning both masters and emerging talent.
 She built the magazine’s reputation for its use of photography, for which it received numerous awards, including two National Magazine Awards.